SethRobertson/GitBestPractices/0main.md

 touch on this much, but it can have an effect on how you use git.
-Obviously branching and distributed workflows might affect this, but less obviously, it may affect how and when you perform tagging.
+Obviously branching and distributed workflows might affect this, but less obviously, it may affect how and when you perform tagging, and specifically the name of the tag you use.

 At first glance, it is a no-brainer.
-When you release something you tag something.
+When you release something you tag something, and I *highly* recommend this.
 However, tags should be treated as immutable once you push.
-Well, that only makes sense, you might think to yourself.
-Consider this.
-Five minutes after everyone has signed off on the 2.0 release, it has been tagged and pushed, but before any customer has seen the resulting product someone comes running in "OMFG, the foobar is broken when you frobnoz the baz."
+Well, that only makes sense, you might think to yourself, but consider this: five minutes after everyone has signed off on the 2.0 release, it has been tagged Frobber_Release_2.0 and pushed, but before any customer has seen the resulting product someone comes running in "OMFG, the foobar is broken when you frobnoz the baz."
 What do you do?
 Do you skip release 2.0 and tag 2.0.1?
 Do you do a take-back and go to every repo of every developer and delete the 2.0 tag?

 Two ideas for your consideration.
 Instead of a release tag, use a release branch (and then stop committing to that branch after release, disabling write access to it in gitolite or something).
 Another idea, use an internal tag name which is not directly derived from the version number which marketing wishes to declare to the outside world.
-Both are problematic in practice, but less so than pure marketing-version tags.
+Ideally use both which limits the disadvantages of either technique, but less so than pure marketing-version tags.

 ### Security model